 What do I do to re-constitute hardened brown sugar?

 No problem!
-Have you ever had crunchy cookies that should be soft?
-Use this trick for that too.
-Take a slice of bread and put it into your bag for a few hours.
-The moisture from the bread will go back into the sugar making it nice and soft again.
-(Same as it does for cookies, try it out!)
+Have you ever had a batch of crunchy Chocolate Marshmallow Cookies that should have been soft?
+This simple trick works for both cookies and brown sugar.
+Simply take a fresh slice of bread and put it into your container for a few hours.
+The moisture from the bread will go back into the sugar or cookies, making it nice and soft again.

 Can I use backstrap molasses?